quicknir/reveal_wise_enum/example.md

 ### Inlining

 - This is the alpha and omega of optimizations
 - Most commonly associated with saving calling overhead
 - The real superpower: increases basic block size
 - Happens if:
    - the compiler *can* do it (direct vs indirect call)
    - the compiler *wants* to (code bloat tradeoff)

+Note:
+- special case: empty functions!
+No bloat obviously, so always get "inlined", which is equivalent to deleted

-### Inlining
+### Inlining (1)
 ```
 double foo(double x,  double y) {
     return x + y;